Ir al contenido principal

 Photography: The Deeptography

 Every Indian wedding is unique.
 The musical Jaggo and Dholki ceremonies in a Punjabi wedding, the super elegant Mekhela Chador draped by an Assamese bride, the fun Kashi Yatra in a Kannada wedding or the royal Mahira Dastoor tradition in a Rajput wedding- there are distinctly diverse flavours in an Indian wedding.
-This is mainly because of the rich Indian cultures that have their roots in traditions.
+This is mainly because of the rich Indian cultures that are rooted in traditions.
 And that's what makes each one of them exclusively alluring.
 One is sure to fall in love with the beauty of these weddings once one understands the traditions better.

 So, here's an authentic and detailed walk-through of what happens at a typical Bengali wedding.
 Read on to know what to expect when you visit the next biye bari or marry in a Bengali tradition.